PranabNandy/Linux-Kernel-Internals/snap_vs_euto.md

-- what is beyond dcvs and what MPMM cover over it?
+- What is beyond dcvs and what MPMM cover over it?
-- How SCP is sending packet the first time?
+- How is SCP sending a packet for the first time?

 # auto vs snap
 ![Screenshot from 2024-11-17 17-01-47](https://github.com/user-attachments/assets/3ba78ccf-95f1-41a2-9fee-5f5246c28a29)